AshCoolman/tc-39-es7-promise-all-resolver/README.md

 });
 ```

-Thus this proposal hinges upon the judgement of the value lost without a key-to-value representation in the result, even if it exists in the input.
+Thus this proposal hinges upon the judgement on what is lost when `Promise.all` loses the input's key-to-value representation, in the outputted result.

 ## Complications, and overview of solution

 Because the iterator protocol could be implemented in an arbitrary (aka unexpected) way by an object, it cannot be anticipated.
-It is the writers assumption that this is the guiding principle in the Array only result type.
-However, for other build in types, the behavior is known.
-Thus the objective of this proposal is to suggest, if the iteractor input given to `Promise.all` is a built in javascript type, then the output could be the same type (with the same characterstics).
+However, for in-built types, the behavior is known.
+Thus, given an iteractor input, `Promise.all` could return a result of the same type (with the same characterstics).

+## Next steps

+_Create an implementation_